An Injury Prevention Prep List

 No matter your workout of choice, it’s essential to mix it up from time to time.
-Cross training can improve your overall performance while making sure that all muscle groups get a work out.
-Varying exercises can help you avoid overuse injuries from using and keep your workouts interesting and diverse for you too!
+Cross-training can improve your overall performance while making sure that all muscle groups get a workout.
+Varying exercises can help you avoid overuse injuries and keep your workouts interesting and diverse for you too!

 7. Learn Your Stretches

 You’ll want to know the right stretches to do before and after your workouts, and they will probably be different.
-Static exercises like planks, leg lifts and squats are valuable as an independent exercise that can keep your body in injury prevention mode full-time.
+Static exercises like planks, leg lifts and squats are valuable as independent exercises that can keep your body in injury prevention mode full-time.